General Instrument CP1600: Physical implementation

-The CP1600 was implemented in enhancement mode nMOS and required +12, +5, -3 V power supplies; I/O connections except for the clocks were TTL (5 V) compatible.
+The CP1600 was implemented in enhancement mode nMOS and required +12, +5, and −3 V power supplies; I/O connections except for the clocks were TTL (5 V) compatible.
 Each microstate or processor cycle uses four internal time slots generated by two non-overlapping clocks.
 A 3.3 MHz two-phase clock produces a 600 nanosecond microcycle.
 A 5 MHz two-phase clock produces a 400 nanosecond microcycle.
 Due to the voltage requirements of the clock signals, these had to be generated with external circuitry, as was common in this era of microprocessor design.

 In order to fit a 16-bit processor into a 40-pin dual in-line package (DIP) chip design, the CP1600 multiplexed its data and address pins.
 This allowed a set of 16 pins to be used for both address selection and reading and writing data, but to do so required two bus cycles.
 It also complicated the overall machine layout as buffers were required on the memory bus to latch the address while the processor switched the pins to data mode.
 The interface to the system was likewise complex, requiring three pins, BDIR, BC1 and BC2, which had to be decoded to understand what state the memory bus was in.